Hard-Constrained Deep Learning for Climate Downscaling

 \subsection{WRF data}

-In \citet{watson_2020}, a dataset using the Advanced Research version of the Weather Research and Forecasting (WRF) Model is introduced.
+In \citet{watson_2020}, a data set using the Advanced Research version of the WRF Model is introduced.
 It comprises hourly operational weather forecast data for Lake George in New York, USA from 2017-01-01 to 2020-03-20.
 More details about the model and its configuration can be found in \citet{watson_2020}.
 The variable we consider for this work is the temperature at 2m above the ground.
-Unlike the previous datasets, this one does not involve synthetic downsampling but includes two forecasts run at different resolutions with different physics-based parameterizations: one at 9 km horizontal resolution and one at 3 km.
-Our goal is to predict the 3 km resolution temperature field given the 9 km one and builds on work by \citet{wrf}, which used the same dataset.
+Unlike the previous data sets, this one does not involve synthetic downsampling but includes two forecasts run at different resolutions with different physics-based parameterizations: one at 9 km horizontal resolution and one at 3 km.
+Our goal is to predict the 3 km resolution temperature field given the 9 km one and builds on work by \citet{wrf}, which used the same data set.